 5 things parents should know about screen time

-Screen time is in the news again, but parents are still getting mixed messages about how much is ‘too much’.
-Here’s how to take a reasonable, flexible approach - and get your kids on board too.
+Parents are still getting mixed messages about how much is ‘too much’ when it comes to screen time.
+You may be concerned about the recent strict guidelines from the World Health Organisation recommending zero screen time for children under two.
+Don’t worry - here’s how to take a reasonable, flexible approach - and get your kids on board too.

 Here’s where to start.

 1. Remember that not all screen time is the same

 Not all online activities are equal: doing something creative or learning new skills are both very different from mindless scrolling on social media.
 Being online might be allowing them to socialise in a positive way - or maybe they’re just doing something that they really, really enjoy.
 If there are real benefits, then the amount of time they spend doing it becomes important.

 You know your child better than anyone: as long as screen time isn't interfering with schoolwork or other activities, and isn’t having a noticeable effect on their mood, then try not to obsess over the numbers -there’s probably no need to panic.